orblivion/ntfy/.sandstorm/README_DETAILS.md

     * Make sure I can't somehow get the offer template via the API.
 Try opening it in a browser to see.
         * Don't forget that we're not calling Sandstorm at the root URL.
 Does that matter though?
         * I think it makes requests to parent though.
-* Does private info get sent to the ntfy server?
+* Does private info get sent to the ntfy server for UnifiedPush messages?
     * When you let's say install ntfy, do all Tusky notification CONTENTS go to ntfy server (including DMs)?
         * And it's initially configured to ntfy.sh, before you even realize what's happening.
     * What about Element, etc?